Please enter your name, email and zip code below to sign up!

 Commissioner Jolene Hodder is the author of two books, Walking in White and A Bend in the Road.
-They have one daughter, Jessica Fagerstrom, and they recently experienced the privilege of becoming grandparents to their pride and joy, Everett Kenneth.
+They have one daughter, Jessica Fagerstrom, and are grandparents to two amazing boys, Everett Kenneth and Oliver Mark.

 Operations of The Salvation Army are supervised by trained, commissioned officers.
 They proclaim the gospel and serve as administrators, teachers, social workers, counselors, youth leaders, and musicians.